National Leadership Program, Spring 2018

 After graduation in May 2018, Knight wants to use his journalism knowledge to create a magazine for people with disabilities by people with disabilities and to increase awareness of the disability community through motivational speaking.

-Knight wrote nine pieces during the 2018 Spring Fellowship.
+Knight wrote nine pieces during the 2018 Spring Apprenticeship.
 Check them out on our website:

 - Murphy Learns a Lesson in Discrimination (January 29, 2018)

 - Deafblind Lawyer Haben Girma Advocates for Disability Rights (February 5, 2018)

 - One Woman with Disabilities Fights for Freedom For All (February 11, 2018)